CASE STUDY

 Autofill Based on Past Sessions

-Additional feature: autofill the description of duties for logging hours under the same event (ex. you volunteer weekly at the food bank and log hours, for each food bank entry, allow autofill of the task you did if you volunteer and do the same tasks each time)
+Additional feature: autofill the description of duties for logging hours under the same event (e.g., weekly food bank volunteering where the same tasks are performed each time).

 Top 5 Admin-Facing Features